 It’s the one that you’re listening, listening, that I’m talking to you from now.
 And the price is really fair as well.
 It’s like, I really think I hit the nail on the head with this one in terms of it, I’m going to lift it up so you can see it.

-So I definitely recommend a USB microphone because it’s so easy and the price point’s really good.
+I definitely recommend a USB microphone because it’s so easy and the price point’s really good.
 If you want something a little bit more, which is, as I said, not necessary, I just use a USB microphone and I dunno why people USB microphones, they’re absolutely fine.

 A shotgun microphone is a good option as well.
-So this is the Deity D3 Pro, and it’s a shotgun microphone that I can use with my, pardon me, I can use with my mobile device, I can use with my computer or I can use with my camera as well.
+This is the Deity D3 Pro, and it’s a shotgun microphone that I can use with my, pardon me, I can use with my mobile device, I can use with my computer or I can use with my camera as well.

-So they are the two options that I would recommend if you were going to look at the, using a webcam or, and having an external microphone as well.
+They are the two options that I would recommend if you were going to look at the, using a webcam or, and having an external microphone as well.
 Sorry, I’ll grab some more water because I’m struggling today.

-So that was option number two.
+That was option number two.
 Now, behind door number three.
 It’s the one that everyone seems to be a little bit caught up on.
 Right?
 And I think I’m going to try and break it down and also clarify some things.

 If you want to go down this option for your live streaming setup.
 Option number three is using a DSLR camera to livestream with.

-So I’m currently live streaming to you using a Canon 90d, right?
+I’m currently live streaming to you using a Canon 90d, right?
 I don’t want to get into the war between Canon and Sony and all the other providers.
 I’m going to talk more to what you need to have if this is what you want to use.

-So if you want to have, use your, use a DSLR camera to live stream with, so you want, you want either to live stream in 4K, or you want to live stream in a high def, you want the ability to use the lens and to zoom using a DSLR is definitely an option.
+If you want to have, use your, use a DSLR camera to live stream with, so you want, you want either to live stream in 4K, or you want to live stream in a high def, you want the ability to use the lens and to zoom using a DSLR is definitely an option.
 Now, when you’re trying to research the camera and the options for cameras, there’s a couple of things that will make your life a little bit easier.